MinchinWeb/strathcona-power-website/content/pages/about.md

 title: About Strathcona Power

-Run from "old" Strathcona, Strathcona Power is an Edmonton, Alberta based retailer of power (electricity) and natural gas.
+Headquartered from "old" Strathcona, Strathcona Power is an Edmonton, Alberta based retailer of power (electricity) and natural gas.

+Our goal is to provide simple, quality service at affordable prices.